Nov 11, 2021

 user experience workflow

 Right after the discovery phase, we got down to design and development and released a custom web application on time and on budget.
 New tools were widely appraised by both end-users and independent reviewers.
-In a 2020 review, PCMag wrote that the company “boasts a superior web interface”, pointing our “superior website usability and features” as some of the major pros of their services.
+In a 2020 review, PCMag wrote that the company “boasts a superior web interface”, pointing out “superior website usability and features” as some of the major pros of their services.

-Research and analysis that we have conducted during the discovery phase of a web project allowed us to gather important insights and build an efficient design and development strategy.
+Research and analysis that we conducted during the discovery phase of a web project allowed us to gather important insights and build an efficient design and agile development strategy.
 As a result, we could:

 • Develop an effective user-centered design based on real user requirements and needs.